DarrienG/terminal-typeracer-mirror/docs/building.md

 # Building

-It's a rust project with one external dependency: git
+It's a rust project with two external dependencies: git and sqlite

 You may need openssl installed as well.